Which Riders Should I Choose?

 The Partial Disability Benefit Rider

-The above data was compiled from actual sales of individual disability insurance policies to clients from the past decade, and accounts for over 31,000 policies sold during that time.
+The data shown are compiled from actual sales of individual disability insurance policies to clients from the past decade and accounts for over 31,000 policies sold during that time.
 As you can see, almost all of our clients chose some form of the Partial Disability Benefit Rider.
 In our opinion, this is one of the most important features of any policy.
 Without one of these riders, you would only be eligible for benefits if you are totally disabled.

 By adding the basic or enhanced partial disability benefit rider, your policy can protect you from an illness or injury that doesn't cause a total disability but does limit your ability to work.
-For basic partial you must suffer a loss of time and/or duties and a 20% or more loss of income.
+For basic partial, you must suffer a loss of time and/or duties, and a 20% loss of income or more.
 Enhanced partial will pay benefits as long as you suffer a loss of income of 15% or more due to disability.
-The enhanced partial can even assist you in recovering from a total disability when you have returned to work full time, but continue to suffer a 15% or more loss of income.
+The enhanced partial can even assist you in recovering from a total disability when you have returned to work full time but continue to suffer at least a 15% loss of income.